Updated: Mar 23

 From now until the beginning of August, you can enjoy the celebrated work of Mackintosh in an iconic exhibition at the Kelvingrove Art Gallery & Museum - Making the Glasgow Style.
 It has a full range of media comprising the Glasgow style including stained glass, ceramics, textiles, book designs, metalwork, furniture, stenciling, interiors, and architecture.
 The best time to visit is early morning or late afternoon to enjoy the exhibition with fewer visitors.
 Allow at least an hour to explore and watch the visual displays.
 Its a really interesting taking you through from the start to the later years of Mackintosh's career.

 The Willow Tea Rooms

-I hope you have enjoyed reading and inspired to delve into the celebratory events 150 years of Charles Rennie Mackintosh in 2018.
+I hope you have enjoyed reading and are inspired to delve into the celebratory events of 150 years of Charles Rennie Mackintosh in 2018.
 Happy Travels:) x

-Thank you to Glasgow School of Art and Kelvingrove Art Gallery & Museum.
+Thank you to the Glasgow School of Art and Kelvingrove Art Gallery & Museum.